Samnan/iptv/readme.md

 Once you are done marking channels favourite, you can export only those channels into a new m3u file for your use.

-Load the new file in the app next time to see only your favurite channels!
+Load the new file in the app next time to see only your favourite channels!

 ## Building static version